mroulet/cppcourse-brunel/README.md

 #### Test with two neurons:

-Test 1: Test the spikes Time arrival of one neuron
+Test 1: Test the spikes transmission Time arrival of two neuron.

 Test 2: Test the transmission of spikes from an inhibitory source neuron to a neuron.

-Test 3: Test the tranmission of spikes from a excitatory source neuron to a neuron.
+Test 3: Test the tranmission of spikes from an excitatory source neuron to a neuron.

 #### Test on the network: